mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/release-notes/2.2/index.md

 - Exhibitor endpoint responses were inconsistent.
 (D2IQ-70393, COPS-6326)
 - DC/OS OSS UI was not displaying a user name, but instead showed a *User added through OIDC ID Token login* message.
 (COPS-6295, D2IQ-70199)
 - Added details of job to Metronome Overview page and Job Runs page.
 (COPS-4665)
-- Installer was setting Spartan IP's as the 'resolvers'.
+- The DC/OS Installer now checks to make sure that the Spartan IP's are not set as the 'resolvers'.
 (COPS-4616)
 - A master node was not able to rejoin a cluster after failure/restart when another master was offline or being upgraded.
 (COPS-1754)
 - Turned on enable_docker_gc by default for all types of DC/OS installations.
 (COPS-5520)
-- Could not disable Calico in config.yaml.
+- Added the ability to disable Calico in config.yaml.
 (COPS-6451)

 ## Mesos Fixed and Improved Issues
 For a detailed description on updates to Mesos, see the [changelog](https://github.com/apache/mesos/blob/master/CHANGELOG).